Sales & Marketing Advice

 Stories are powerful because they can influence their audience.
 Reading a description of a product or service won’t do much to inspire a potential customer.
 However, creating a story to sell that same product or service can have an incredible effect.

 What do we mean when we refer to storytelling in business communication?
-Effective storytelling for business means sharing information in a way that creates a connection with its intended audience by causing an emotional reaction.
+Compelling storytelling for business means sharing information in a way that creates a connection with its intended audience by causing an emotional reaction.
 Assigning a story to your business gives your customers a point of contact that can set you apart from the competition.

 Stories can be used as a marketing tool to enthrall your audience and motivate your employees.
 In addition, the stories you tell about your business can create a sense of camaraderie for all who are a part of it, from initial awareness to the point of sale to those on the inside, making the magic happen.